tjworks/tapdata-docs-en/docs/cloud/prerequisites/on-prem-databases/oracle.md

 ### <span id="ssl">Enabling SSL Connection (Optional)</span>

-To further enhance the security of your data link, you can opt to enable SSL (Secure Sockets Layer) encryption for Oracle databases.
+To further enhance the security of your data connection, you can opt to enable SSL (Secure Sockets Layer) encryption for Oracle databases.
 This process encrypts network connections at the transport layer, thereby improving the security of communication data and ensuring data integrity.

 Next, we will demonstrate the specific steps for enabling SSL on Oracle 12c deployed on a Linux platform: